About predictive models

 Product affinity

-Amperity models product affinity for any product taxonomy that contains between 20 and 2000 unique values, such as brand, category, subcategory, color, size, season, and style.
+Amperity models product affinity for any product taxonomy that has between 20 and 2000 unique values, such as brand, category, subcategory, color, size, season, and style.
 Product affinity modeling analyzes:

 • Historical data to identify customers who have purchased a product in the past and are likely to do so again.